lidymonteiro/tutorlia/README.md

 - Concept Explanation: It must be able to answer questions about programming logic and theory.

-- Support for Multiple Languages: The agent should be capable of processing and understanding code in Python, JavaScript, Java, and other popular languages.
+- Support for Multiple Languages: The agent will initially start with support for Python and will later expand to include other popular languages such as JavaScript and Java.

 - Conversational Interface: Communication with the student must be fluid and intuitive.